lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 ## Positional Memoization

-Someone performance-conscious might look at the above code snippet and point out that we are creating a completely new tree every time we run `compose`.
-For large applications, this could create a lot of garbage on each successive pass.
-Furthermore, it means that if any of those nodes have any private state, the state would not be preserved each time we rebuild the hierarchy.
+Someone performance-conscious might see the above code and point out that we are creating a completely new tree every time we run `compose`.
+For large applications, this could would create a lot of garbage on each successive pass.
+From a correctness standpoint, it also means that if any of those nodes have any private state, it would not be preserved each time we rebuilt the hierarchy.

-There are several ways one might go about fixing this, but Compose utilizes a technique we are calling “Positional Memoization”.
-Much of Compose’s architecture is built around this technique, so let’s try to build up a solid mental model of how it works.
+There are several ways to go about fixing this, but Compose utilizes a technique we call “Positional Memoization”.
+Much of Compose’s architecture is built around this concept, so let’s try to build up a solid mental model of how it works.

-In the last section, we introduced a `Composer` object, which held some of the context of where in the tree we were and what node we were emitting into currently.
+In the last section, we introduced a `Composer` object which held some of the context of where in the tree we were and what node we were currently emitting into.
 Our goal is to preserve the programming model we had above, but try and reuse the nodes that we had created in the previous execution of the UI.
 Essentially, we want to cache each node.

 Most caches require keys--some way of identifying which object you're wanting to retrieve the cached result of.
 Assuming we are caching each node in the tree we are creating, in the example above we can see that every time we execute the `TodoApp` function, we will consult the cache in the same exact order every time the function is executed (_this logic breaks down if we introduce any conditional logic into our app, but we'll get to that later_).